zachvalenta/jvns.ca/content/post/2017-04-30-using-strict-transport-security.markdown

 ### why did I turn it on?

-Basically I put an embedded payment form in [this blog post](https://jvns.ca/blog/2017/04/29/new-zine--let-s-learn-tcpdump/) (from Gumroad) and so I wanted the site to be always served with HTTPS.
+I put an embedded payment form in [this blog post](https://jvns.ca/blog/2017/04/29/new-zine--let-s-learn-tcpdump/) (from Gumroad) and so I wanted the site to be always served with HTTPS.
-The payments were definitely made using HTTPS either way (Gumroad embedded a secure iframe in my site), but if you mix HTTP & HTTPS on your site then users' browsers will show a "mixed content warning" so I wanted to avoid that.
+The payments were definitely made using HTTPS either way (Gumroad embedded a secure iframe in my site), but if you mix HTTP & HTTPS on your site then users' browsers will show a "mixed content warning".

+The reason mixed content is bad is -- any HTTP content can be interfered with!
+So if I have a HTTP page with a secure payments thing embedded in it, someone could replace the secure payments thing with an Evil Bad Payments Thing.
+That would be no good!

+The other reason that I find compelling is -- sometimes ISPs will inject ads into sites.
+I don't want ads injected into my site!
+I want people to see my site exactly how I intended them to see it.
+If my site is always served with HTTPS, I can be confident nobody has done anything sketchy to it.

 There's also an argument to be made that [HTTPS can be faster than HTTP](https://www.troyhunt.com/i-wanna-go-fast-https-massive-speed-advantage/)
 (for sites that support HTTP/2, which mine does because I use Cloudflare).
 I don't actually know if my site is faster with HTTPS, but that blog post is really interesting and you should read it.

-The other reason that I find compelling is -- sometimes ISPs will inject ads into sites.
-I don't want ads injected into my site!
-I want people to see my site exactly how I intended them to see it.
-If my site is always served with HTTPS, I can be confident nothing is sketchy is happening.

 ### HSTS: you can't go back